-We require liquidity to support and grow our business, and use our liquidity for working capital needs, capital expenditures, investments in or acquisitions of assets, and to repay debt.
 We believe our cash flows from operations, existing borrowing capacity, debt and equity issuances and future utility rate increases should be sufficient to fund our operations, service existing debt, pay dividends, and fund capital expenditures.
 We plan to maintain a 50 - 55 percent debt to total capital ratio excluding finance leases, and expect to continue targeting a long-term dividend payout ratio of 60 - 70 percent of earnings per share; however, there can be no assurance that we will be able to meet these targets.

-As of December 31, 2022, our total net liquidity was approximately \$108.5 million, including \$8.5 million of cash and \$100.0 million of revolving credit facility availability with no letters of credit outstanding.
+As of December 31, 2023, our total consolidated net liquidity was approximately \$241.2 million, including \$9.2 million of cash and \$232.0 million of revolving credit facility availability with no letters of credit outstanding.